 |3||Quantitative Ability (QA)||27||7||34||102||60|

 Each correct answer to a question in the exam will carry 3 marks.
 For MCQ type questions, each incorrect attempt will lead to a negative marking of 1 mark.
-For non-MCQs or TITA (Type In The Answer) questions there will be no negative marking.
+For non-MCQs or TITA (Type In The Answer) questions, there will be no negative marking.

 If we look at the paper pattern shown above, we can easily make out that in each section, each question has more than a minute on an average.
 So, there is no need to try and solve the question in less than a minute.
-It is similar to a case that if a biker needs to cover 50 kms in (say) 1 and half hour, there is no need for him to rush through the traffic.
+It is similar to a case that if a biker needs to cover 50 km in (say) 1 and half hours, there is no need for him to rush through the traffic.
 He can easily reach the destination even if he drives at a speed of 40 kms.

 So, there is no hurry to solve the question in less than a minute.
 Read and understand the question first, try to solve it in your mind.
-If you feel confident enough to solve it, then only invest next minute to solve otherwise move forward and save negative marking.
-The minimum time to solve any CAT question depends upon the nature of the question, options therein, familiarity with the construct, ability to think/calculate/analyse fast and also luck to some extent.
+If you feel confident enough to solve it, then only invest the next minute to solve otherwise move forward and save negative marking.
+The minimum time to solve any CAT question depends upon the nature of the question, options therein, familiarity with the construct, ability to think/calculate/analyze fast and also luck to some extent.
 This minimum time may range from 15 seconds (for vocabulary-based questions, for example) to 3 minutes (for a tough Quant question).
-So, the objective should be to give deserved time for easy question and save time for difficult/confusing ones.
+So, the objective should be to give deserved time for easy questions and save time for difficult/confusing ones.

 Master all Short-cuts & you will do well at the CAT.
 Do all questions need short-cuts?
 The answer is NO. Short-cuts can be useful only for standard question formats.
 And the CAT is notorious for mostly having questions that do not resemble any standard format.
 Take any past CAT paper and you will find very few questions in each paper where questions are in a standard format and you can apply the corresponding short-cuts and save on some time.
 So, while knowing a few relevant short-cuts will always come handy and help you save time for a handful of questions – for most of the questions you do not have any standard short-cuts.
 In short, learn short-cuts but do not depend on them to do well in the CAT.